Région Sud-Ouest

 -

-Côtes de Gascogne , notably featuring Floc de Gascogne
+Côtes de Gascogne, notably with Floc de Gascogne

-These areas produce red, white and rosé wines, as well as sweet and sparkling wines.
+These zones produce red, white, and rosé wines, as well as sweet and sparkling wines.

 Grape varieties and wine styles